CIS registration and verification service

-We register you correctly and verify your status with HMRC, so you are deducted at 20% rather than the 30% that hits unverified subbies.
+We register you correctly and verify your status with HMRC, so you are deducted at 20 per cent rather than the 30 per cent that hits unverified subbies.

-CIS deductions, monthly returns and the refund you are owed, handled by an accountant who works the scheme every day.
+CIS deductions, monthly returns and the refund you are owed, handled by an accountant for tradesmen who works the scheme every day.

 You are on the tools, not buried in HMRC paperwork.
-As a specialist CIS accountant, we deal with the Construction Industry Scheme from end to end: registration, verification, monthly returns, and the year-end refund that puts your over-deducted tax back where it belongs.
-Whether you are a subcontractor watching 20% vanish off every invoice, or a contractor paying a gang of subbies, we keep your filings clean and your cash flowing.
+As a specialist CIS accountant working with construction trades in London and across the UK, we deal with the Construction Industry Scheme from end to end: registration, verification, monthly returns, and the year-end refund that puts your over-deducted tax back where it belongs.
+Whether you are a subcontractor watching 20 per cent vanish off every invoice, or a contractor paying a gang of subbies, we keep your filings clean and your cash flowing.
 Book a call with a CIS subcontractor accountant who knows the scheme inside out, on one fixed monthly fee.

 That is how refunds get left at HMRC, returns get filed late, and subbies end up on the wrong deduction rate for years without anyone noticing.

 A specialist CIS accountant works the scheme every single day.
-We know where your money gets stuck, because we have pulled it back out for hundreds of people in construction before you.
+We are the accountant for builders and subbies who would rather be on the tools than on hold to HMRC, and we know where your money gets stuck, because we have pulled it back out for hundreds of people in construction firms before you.

-We register you correctly and verify your status with HMRC, so you are deducted at 20% rather than the 30% that hits unverified subbies.
+We register you correctly and verify your status with HMRC, so you are deducted at 20 per cent rather than the 30 per cent that hits unverified subbies.

 Returns prepared, checked and filed by the deadline every month, with the payment and deduction statements your subcontractors need for their own claims.